Specialty Eyewear Overview

 Especially, if you are over 40 and your arms aren't as long as they use to be, you may need specially designed glasses to see clearly and comfortably.
 During your early 40s simple reading glasses will probably work on the computer.
 As you get older your current reading or standard progressive lenses might not work.

 Reading and computer work are often at two different distances, different enough so that simple reading glasses will not keep both distances in focus.
 Also, traditional progressives have an intermediate area that is too small or low for computer work.
 You may need a special lens whereby the intermediate area is raised and larger.
-The best way to determine which lens is actually right for you is have Dr. Schwartz evaluate your specific needs:
+The best way to determine which lens is actually right for you is have Dr. Loewen evaluate your specific needs:

 Single Vision Lenses